 Mobile credentials are not only more convenient than traditional credentials but also more secure as they use multiple factors of authentication, and they can be used to access a variety of online services and applications.

-Another benefit is that they can be used to access a variety of online services, including email, social media accounts, and even online banking.
-Users can keep all their important information in one place and manage their online activity with greater convenience.
+Another benefit is that they can access various online services, including email, social media accounts, and even online banking.
+Users can keep all their essential information in one place and manage their online activity conveniently.

 Finally, mobile credentials can be revoked and renewed as needed.
 This provides greater control over security and allows users to keep their information up to date.